 Yes, simply put the fresh pheasant products in your freezer.

 When you would like to use the product, pull it out of the freezer

 and transfer it to your refrigerator to thaw the product.

-Q: Can I cook two whole pheasants at the same time?
+Q: Can I cook two whole birds at the same time?

 Are the cooking instructions the same?

-Yes, you can cook the pheasants at the same time.
+Yes, you can make the pheasants at the same time.
 Make sure you

 have plenty of extra fat on each bird to contain the moisture of